reyestech/Splunk-Web-Site-Defacement/README.md

 </div>

 ## Pre-Engagement
 We need to examine two pieces of evidence before we begin our investigation.
 First, we have Alice's journal, which dates from September 1, 2016, to September 13, 2016.
 Here, she documents the events of her day, allowing us to see events from her perspective.
 Then, we have the "Mission Document."
 Here, you can learn about our APT group, Poison Ivy.
-We get a glimpse into the suspects from the GCPD's perspective.
+We gain insight into the suspects from the GCPD's perspective.
 - GCPD memo: https://botscontent.netlify.app/v1/gcpd-poisonivy-memo.html
 - Alice's journal: https://botscontent.netlify.app/v1/alice-journal.html